Gradient-Guided Importance Sampling for Learning Binary Energy-Based Models: The Proposed Method

 \textbf{(2) RMwGGIS focuses on neighbors with low energies.} Even though only energies of $s$ terms are pushed up in our method, these $s$ terms correspond to the neighboring points that have low energies.
 According to $n^*(\boldsymbol{x}_{-i})$ given by Fact 1, a neighbor of $\boldsymbol{x}$, denoted as $\boldsymbol{x}_{-i}$, is more likely to be sampled if its corresponding energy value is lower~\footnote{Although this only strictly holds for $n^*(\boldsymbol{x}_{-i})$, this can serve as a relaxed explanation for $\widetilde n^*(\boldsymbol{x}_{-i})$ as well since $\widetilde n^*(\boldsymbol{x}_{-i})$ is a good approximation of $n^*(\boldsymbol{x}_{-i})$.
 More detailed analysis is included in Appendix~\ref{app:why_better_opt}}.
 Hence, we choose to push up the energies of $s$ neighbors according to their current energies.
 The lower the energy, the more likely it is to be selected.
 This is intuitively sound because the terms that have low energies are the most offending terms, which should have the higher priorities to be pushed up.
 In other words, neighbors with lower energies contribute more to the objective function according to Eq.~(\ref{Eq:rm_final_loss}).
 That is, the loss values for these neighbors are larger.
 Thus, RMwGGIS has the same philosophy as hard negative mining, which pays more attention to hard negative samples during training.
 More detailed explanation about this connection is provided in Appendix~\ref{app:why_better_opt}.

-Following the hard negative mining perspective, we observe that the coefficients used in Eq. (\ref{Eq:is_expectation}) provide smaller weights for terms with lower energies, which is intuitively less effective, as detailed in Appendix~\ref{app:why_biased_better}.
+Following the hard negative mining perspective, we observe that the coefficients used in Eq. (\ref{Eq:is_expectation}) provide smaller weights for terms with lower energies.
+In other words, among its selected offending terms (i.e., hard negative samples), it pay least attention to the most offending terms, which is intuitively less effective.
 Therefore, we further propose the following advanced version as an objective function by removing the coefficients in Eq. (\ref{Eq:is_expectation}).
 Formally,

-This advanced version is essentially an natural extension of the basic version, as formulated in Eq.~(\ref{Eq:is_expectation}).
+This advanced version is essentially a heuristic extension of the basic version in Eq.~(\ref{Eq:is_expectation}).
 It is demonstrated to be more effective in practice.
 The explanation about this is discussed in Appendix~\ref{app:why_biased_better}.